On This Page

 Created to provide support, facilitate student success, and to build community and identity among beginning teachers, the program integrates unique field experiences linked to classroom learning right from year 1.
 It develops stronger student relationships with instructors in the Faculty of Education and within the student cohort.
 Each year of the program has an overarching theme that is presented in the Integrated Program Map as the focus for courses and fieldwork: The theme in year 1 is Who am I?
 It is followed in years 2-5 by Who are my Students?, What is Inquiry?, Who are We? and What does it mean to be a Reflective Teacher?

-A 3-year Bachelor of Arts (90 credit hours) plus a 2-year Bachelor of Education (60 credit hours) for a total of 150 credit hours.
+A 5 -year program to complete your Bachelor of Arts (90 credit hours) plus your Bachelor of Education (60 credit hours) simultaneously for a total of 150 credit hours.

 You have two options when completing the Bachelor of Arts/Bachelor of Education (5-Year Integrated) program: